adequatica/adequatica.github.io/_posts/2022-09-20-principles-of-writing-automated-tests.md

 ![Principles of Writing Automated Tests](/assets/2022-09-20/00-cover.jpg)

-If any team member will write tests with his own ideal vision, it will be a mess.
+If any team member writes tests with his own ideal vision, it will be a mess.
 Some patterns applicable to unit tests on Java or Python do not fit integration tests on JavaScript and vice versa.
 Tests of a certain type should be consistent and should conform to acceptable rules for the project.

 A presented compilation of principles is based on years of experience and has proven their effectiveness in real projects.
 They are mostly applicable for end-to-end tests (API and UI) on JavaScript/TypeScript and corresponding test frameworks: [mocha](https://mochajs.org/), [Jest](https://jestjs.io/), [WebdriverIO](https://webdriver.io/), [Playwright](https://playwright.dev/), and the like.
 Some principles may overlap or even conflict with each other, some may be controversial — common sense will judge it, at least it all depends on the context of the testing project.